kg-construct/rml-fnml/spec/overview.md

 <#NameMapping>
     rr:predicate dbo:title ;                   # Specify the predicate
-    rr:objectMap [                             # Specify the object-map: a function-valued term map fnml:execution <#Execution> ;          # Link to an FNML Execution
+    rr:objectMap [                             # Specify the object-map: a function-valued expression map rml:functionExecution <#Execution> ;   # Link to a Function Execution
-        fnml:returnMap [
+        rml:returnMap [
-            a fnml:ReturnMap ;
+            a rml:ReturnMap ;
             rr:constant grel:stringOut         # Specify which return of the referenced function to use ]
     ] .

-<#Execution> a fnml:Execution ;                # A new class
+<#Execution> a rml:FunctionExecution ;         # A new class
-    fnml:functionMap [
+    rml:functionMap [
-        a fnml:FunctionMap ;
+        a rml:FunctionMap ;
         rr:constant grel:toUppercase           # Specify which FnO function
     ] ;
-    fnml:input                                 # Specify the inputs
+    rml:input                                  # Specify the inputs
         [
-            a fnml:Input ;                     # A new class
+            a rml:Input ;                      # A new class
-            fnml:parameterMap [
+            rml:parameterMap [
-                a fnml:ParameterMap ;
+                a rml:ParameterMap ;
                 rr:constant grel:valueParam ;  # Specify this specific parameter
             ] ;
-            fnml:valueMap [                    # Link to the term map that creates the input value a rr:TermMap ;
+            rml:inputValueMap [                    # Link to the term map that creates the input value a rr:TermMap ;
                 rml:reference "name"           # Specify the reference within the data source ]